Used with permission of Cascade Geographic Society/Shanghai Tunnel Tours, © 2017

 • Shanghai Tunnels is a display of gang activities and human trafficking practice in the 19th century

-In the late 19th century, when Portland Chinatown was the center of gang activity, the so-called Shanghai underground tunnels were built to move merchandise from the waterside docks to the city.
-Brothels, gambling, and opium dens were connected to those labyrinths via steel doors and trap passes, which led to secret stairways and tunnels, and further to the waterfront of the Willamette River.
+In the late 19th century, when Portland’s Chinatown was known for gang activity, a network of underground passages—later called the Shanghai Tunnels—was built to move goods from the waterfront docks into the city.
+Brothels, gambling halls, and opium dens were connected to this maze of passages through steel doors and trapdoors that opened to hidden stairways and tunnels leading toward the banks of the Willamette River.

 Used with permission of Cascade Geographic Society/Shanghai Tunnel Tours, © 2017

-The entertainment does not take away from the educational part of the tour.
-The enthusiastic and knowledgeable guides would share the facts seasoned with interesting stories, and answer all your questions.
+The entertainment does not overshadow the educational aspect of the experience.
+Enthusiastic and knowledgeable guides share historical facts, tell fascinating stories, and answer visitors’ questions.

-Trying (and failing) not to hit the head against a low ceiling and whatever hangs from it, the visitors move from chamber to chamber re-living the first moments of slavery for those unfortunate enough to be in the wrong place at the wrong time (or maybe the moments of triumph of a Shanghaier enjoying a deal well struck).
-Whatever it is, the imagination has every chance to run wild and it is exactly what it does.
+Trying (and often failing) not to hit their heads on the low ceilings or hanging pipes, visitors move from chamber to chamber, imagining the grim first moments of captivity for those unlucky enough to be in the wrong place at the wrong time — or perhaps the triumph of a Shanghaier celebrating a profitable deal.
+Either way, the imagination has every chance to run wild, and that is exactly what it does.

 Phone: 503-622-4798